 - Resale Value – Do you plan to keep the car for a long time?
 Depreciation is rapid for cars, and the resale value drops disproportionately in the first few years after purchase.

-- If you plan to trade the car in relatively early and you have a long-term loan, you could find yourself in a situation where you still owe more on the car than its trade-in value.
+- If you plan to trade the car in relatively early and you have a long-term car loan, you could find yourself in a situation where you still owe more on the car than its trade-in value.
 If you plan to keep the car for a long time, this is less of a concern.
 However, an accident in the early years can total your car and throw you into this situation involuntarily.

-- Temptation to Overspend – The majority of people stretch out car payments because they cannot afford the monthly payment for a shorter term.
-However, you should also consider whether buying a less expensive car, or a used car instead of a new car, would be a better choice.
+- The temptation to Overspend – The majority of people stretch out car payments because they cannot afford the monthly payment for a shorter term.
+However, you should also consider whether buying a less expensive car or a used car instead of a new car, would be a better choice.

 - This might fulfill the goals of the car salesman — such as paying for his next car with the commissions he earns from your sale — while not being in your best interest.

 - Clearly, you need to consider not only what monthly payment you can afford, but also project how long you can afford monthly car payments.
 There will be other expenses in the future to consider.